maadikali/bk/README.md

 ![image_2024-09-12_00-21-35](https://github.com/user-attachments/assets/fe47bcd9-77fb-4ce7-bd9c-61443a518104)

 The following pages will detail the user manual and explain each function of the site.

-Explanation and structure of the project
+Explanation and structure of the project:

 When you open  website, you will immediately have the opportunity to register by clicking "REGISTER NOW" to activate user functions.